Motor packaging activity and stepping

 Visualization of DNA-protein interactions

 In this experiment, a DNA molecule is tethered between two beads while multiple fluorescently labeled proteins are interacting with it.
-We can visualize these interactions and track them over time using a multicolor confocal or STED fluorescence microscopy.
-The resulting kymograph unveils the number, position, diffusion and (un)binding events of the proteins along the DNA.
+We can visualize these interactions and track them over time using multicolor confocal or STED fluorescence microscopy.
+The resulting kymograph unveils the number, position, diffusion, and (un)binding events of the proteins along the DNA.

 The kymograph in Figure 5 shows the position of bound XRCC4 and XLF on DNA over time at protein concentrations of 5 nM.
-These are two repair proteins involved in non-homologous end joining which can associate with each other to form complexes capable of bridging DNA.
-From the figure we can observe and quantify the dynamics (N=94 events) of XRCC4 (green, 9%), XLF (red, 62%) and XRCC4-XLF complexes (yellow, 29%).
+These are two repair proteins involved in non-homologous end-joining which can associate with each other to form complexes capable of bridging DNA.
+From the figure we can observe and quantify the dynamics (N=94 events) of XRCC4 (green, 9%), XLF (red, 62%), and XRCC4-XLF complexes (yellow, 29%).

-The kymograph gives real-time insights into the DNA-protein interactions and protein-protein interactions involved in DNA repair.
+The kymograph gives real-time insights in the DNA-protein interactions and protein-protein interactions involved in DNA repair.
 Simultaneous force and extension measurements allow correlating the protein activity and binding kinetics with the mechanical properties of the protein-DNA complex.

-Force extension, manipulation and visualization of DNA-protein-DNA interactions
+Force extension, manipulation, and visualization of DNA-protein-DNA interactions

 Figure 6 shows an example in which two DNA molecules are trapped using four optical traps and incubated with 200 nM of XRCC4 and 200 nM of XLF.
 As we increase the distance between the two trap pairs, we can observe the formation of protein bridges (orange), consisting of both XRCC4 (green) and XLF (red).